Tyler Reddick: Personal life

-Reddick was born in Corning, California.

-Reddick won naming rights to his firstborn by winning the 2019 NASCAR Xfinity Series championship.
+Reddick was born in Corning, California and grew up most of his life in DuQuoin, Illinois and Peoria, Illinois.
+He attended DuQuoin Christian Fellowship School before transferring to homeschooling for the last two years and graduating in 2014.
+He is the grandson of Benny Brown, founder of BBR Music Group.
+Reddick is married to Alexa DeLeon, and the couple has two sons.

 Motorsports career results

 Stock car career summary

 † As Reddick was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)